gitbhaveshsharma/eduro/lib/FOLLOW_README.md

 # Follow System Documentation

-This documentation covers the comprehensive follow system implemented for the Eduro platform.
+This documentation covers the comprehensive follow system implemented for the Tutrsy platform.
 The system provides a complete solution for managing user relationships, including follow/unfollow operations, follow requests, blocking, and social networking features.

 ## Architecture Overview